 Who Can I Share My Bank Data With?

 One of the most important things to remember about open banking is that it doesn’t mean it’s safe to share your bank data with anyone and everyone.
-Open banking regulations should mean it’s safe to share your data with any authorised company, and this means that if something goes wrong, your money is protected.
+However, open banking regulations should mean it’s safe to share your data with any authorised company, and this means that if something goes wrong, your money is protected.